Concavity properties of extensions of the parallel volume: Preliminaries

 where a function $f$ is said to be \textit{$\gamma$-concave}, with $\gamma \in [-\infty, +\infty]$, if the inequality

-holds for every $x,y \in \R^n$ such that $f(x)f(y) > 0$ and for every $\lambda \in [0,1]$.
-As for the $s$-concave measures, the limit cases are interpreted by continuity.
-Notice that a 1-concave function is concave on its support, that a $- \infty$-concave function has its level sets $\{x ; f(x) \geq t \}$ convex, and that a $+ \infty$-concave function is constant on its support.
-For $s > \frac{1}{n}$, Borell shows that any $s$-concave measure $\mu$ absolutely continuous with respect to the Lebesgue measure on $\R^n$ is the Null measure.
+holds for every $\lambda \in [0,1]$ and for every $x,y \in \R^n$ such that $f(x)f(y)>0$.
+Notice that a 1-concave function is concave on its support, that the level sets of a $- \infty$-concave function are convex, and that a $+ \infty$-concave function is constant on its support.
+For $s > 1$, Borell showed that every (non-null) $s$-concave measure is a Dirac measure.
+Notice that an $s$-concave measure is $r$-concave for all $r \leq s$.